An Interview with Bryan Hansen

 During the week, I probably have about 40 hours of schoolwork, including classes.
 This includes studying, watching online lectures, reading and completing homework.
 That sounds like a lot of time, but it isn’t too bad.
-I also have a part-time job as a forensic nursing examiner.
+I also have a part-time job as an examiner.
 Between school and work, I manage to keep some of my evenings and weekends free.

 How do you balance your studies and your personal life?

 I am not naturally the kind of person who plans ahead, so I try to balance school, work and my personal life by developing a systematic approach to planning for the future.
 I try to look ahead and anticipate what might be happening.

 In order to keep these parts of your life balanced, you have to be able to concentrate on 1 thing at a time.
 This can be very hard with online learning.
 Because a lot of the work you do for an online class is on the Internet and on your computer, you can become very distracted by e-mails and pop-ups.
 To be successful in online learning, it is just as important to have a virtual environment that is free of distractions as it is to have a home environment free of them.

 After graduation, I will work for an academic institution as a member of faculty at least part of the time.
 But I am also interested in clinical study, so I plan to remain clinically active along with teaching.